Accessibility statement for University of Edinburgh Archive and Manuscript Collections Website

 Non accessible content

-- There may not be sufficient colour contrast between font and background colours, especially where the text size is very small
+· There may not be sufficient colour contrast between font and background colours of some elements

 Disproportionate burden